-Valley College - Beckley and Valley College - Martinsburg operating hours are be 8am to 5pm Monday - Friday.
-To schedule after hours appointments on Monday-Thursday, please contact the school.
+Valley College - Beckley and Valley College - Martinsburg operating hours are 8am to 5pm on Mondays - Thursdays.
+8am to 3pm on Fridays.

-Valley College - Cleveland has extended hours for administration and is open 8am to 7pm Monday - Friday
+Valley College - Cleveland has extended hours for administration and is open 7am to 7pm Mondays - Thursdays.
+8am to 3pm on Fridays.